LogicRL/MontezumaRevenge/docs/planning_domain_definitions.md

               be opened with a key
   * __Sword__: the sword that can be picked up by the actor and used to kill an enemy
-  * __Enemy__: the enemy that can kill the actor when touching the actor, or be killed when the actor is equipped with a sword
+  * __Monster__: the monster that can kill the actor when touching the actor, or be killed when the actor is equipped with a sword
-    - __Ghost__: the ghost being a kind of enemies
+    - __Ghost__: the ghost being a kind of monsters
-    - __Snake__: the snake being a kind of enemies
+    - __Snake__: the snake being a kind of monsters

 ## Predicates Definitions